Your ADHD Brain Is Not Broken: It Simply Needs Traction and Direction

 The power is real, but without traction, the wheels spin.
 You feel busy but stuck.
 Motivated but unproductive.
 Capable but unable to move in the direction you want.

 Treatment and support are not about replacing the engine.
 They are about putting grippy tires on the car so your power can meet the road.
-Strategies, structure, healthy habits, and sometimes medication give your brain the traction it needs to move forward instead of spinning in place.
+Strategies, structure, healthy habits, and sometimes medication provide your brain with the traction it needs to move forward instead of spinning in place.

 The Running Back Who Cannot Find the End Zone